• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 details of death

-Immediately afterwards, joined the newly formed Polish Army.
-Became the chaplain of the 1st Greater Poland Rifle Regiment, formed by order of the General Command No. 14 of 19.01.1919, and sworn in on 26.01.1919 in Poznań.
-Prob. from 30.11.1918 was stationed with Regiment in Biedrusko, where its formation was being completed, and then, starting from 17.03.1919, took part in the Polish–Ukrainian war of 1919‐1921, initially in the fight to unblock Lviv, which was surrounded by Ukrainians (relief of Lviv), and ending on 19.05.1919 with capture of Stryi.
+The Regiment was stationed in Biedrusko base from 30.01.1919, where its formation was completed, and then, starting on 17.03.1919, it took part in the Polish–Ukrainian War of 1919‐1921, initially in the battles to unblock Lviv, which had been surrounded by Ukrainians (relief of Lviv), and ending on 19.05.1919 with the capture of Stryi.

 In peacetime after 1920 was a chaplain of the Polish Army in active service.
 Decommissioned on 31.03.1939.